-Unfortunately the students are as vapid and cookie cutter as it gets.
+Unfortunately, the students are as vapid and cookie-cutter as it gets.
 The film attempts to give Holly (Abi Casson Thompson, The Candy Witch) some depth by having her feel guilty about the death of her brother.
-But it comes off as fake and annoying as her BFF Kira (Mya Brown, Medusa: Queen of the Serpents).
+But it comes off as fake and annoying as her BFF Kira (Mya Brown, Medusa).

 Rise of the Mummy also wants us to believe Holly is so smart she figures out the creature’s true identity from a quick read of the book we saw in the prologue.
 That and watching a YouTube video hosted by a guy named George (Shawn C. Phillips, Bloody Nun 2: The Curse, Tales for the Campfire 3).
 This after experts have studied it for years and not noticed that little detail.

 As if this isn’t bad enough the Mummy itself looks like a Halloween costume covered in dirty mop heads.
 It’s laughable rather than scary.
 The makeup for the victims it possesses is better but nothing special.
 Apart from some CGI blood gore, like scares or suspense, is non-existent.